 - 11.1 The application site lies adjacent existing built form of Swallow Lane on an area of land allocated as Provisional Open Land on the UDP.
 The Council are unable to demonstrate a five year housing land supply and the NPPF seeks to boost significantly the provision of housing.
 In the emerging Local Plan the site is one which is considered by the Council as suitable for housing.
 Approval of this application is not considered to pre-determine decisions about the scale, location or phasing of new development that are central to the emerging Local Plan. - 11.2 The development of any greenfield site would inevitably result in a loss of landscape quality due to the fact that there would be buildings in place of open land.
 It is acknowledged that there would be some impact on local views as described in the above report.
 However, it is considered that the scheme has been designed in order to reduce its impact on the adjacent countryside through the positioning and appearance of the dwellings which would be constructed from high quality artificial stone.
 The site would also have a centrally placed area of public open space and a comprehensive landscaping scheme.
 These factors, together with the location and scale of the proposed development means that there would be no overriding harm to the landscape and visual amenity. - 11.3 The concern raised in the public representations in relation to highway safety is acknowledged, however, the following detailed reviewed by K.C.
 Highways DM, it is considered that, subject to the provision of the junction improvement works, adequate visibility splays and new sections of footway, the application will have an acceptable impact on highway safety.
 As detailed in the report, there also be no unacceptable harm in relation to drainage/flood risk, living conditions and ecology, subject to the conditions proposed.
-The risk of ballstrike from the adjacent cricket pitch can be appropriately mitigated; the provision of the fencing can be detailed by condition and its on-going management/maintenance can be secured by S106 agreement.
-However, discussions in relation to the provision of affordable housing are currently ongoing following review of the applicant's viability appraisal.
-A resolution on this matter must be reached in order to determine whether or not the proposed development is compliant with policy.
-An update on this matter will be provided prior to the committee meeting. - 11.4 In conclusion, in this case, the tilted balance in favour of sustainable development as advocated by para14 of the NPPF is engaged.
-Subject to Officers resolving the outstanding matters in relation to the provision of affordable housing, it is considered that there would be no adverse impacts of granting planning permission which would significantly and demonstrably outweigh the benefits.
-Once a conclusion on matters relating to affordable housing has been reached, a clear recommendation will be provided based on the outcome of these discussions.
-Should these matters be satisfactorily resolved, it could be concluded that the conflict with UDP policy D5 and other impacts identified are outweighed by other considerations and, when considered in the planning balance, the proposal could then constitute a sustainable form of development.
+The risk of ball-strike from the adjacent cricket pitch can be appropriately mitigated; the provision of the fencing can be detailed by condition and its on-going management/maintenance can be secured by S106 agreement.
+Three Starter Homes are proposed on the site which meets policy requirements for a development of this scale. - 11.4 Following concerns of Members at the previous committee, further justification for the use of a high quality artificial stone has been provided by the applicant and Officers maintain the view that the proposed materials are considered acceptable given the variety of materials in the area.
+Having reviewed the specification of the cricket mesh, the Council's Ecologist has no concerns in relation to bird-strike. - 11.5 In conclusion, in this case, the tilted balance in favour of sustainable development as advocated by para 14 of the NPPF is engaged.
+An acceptable level of affordable housing has been provided by the developer which can be secured by S106 agreement.
+It is considered that there would be no adverse impacts of granting planning permission that would significantly and demonstrably outweigh the benefits.
+The conflict with UDP policy D5 and other impacts identified within the main report are outweighed by other considerations and, when considered in the planning balance, the proposal constitutes a sustainable form of development.